 It’s hard work pedaling/pushing a loaded bike up a mountain, but the mountain pays you back with an equal descent, right?
 Often the same day?

 But air is weighty – about two pounds per cubic yard (1.2 kilograms per cubic meter) at the altitudes and temperatures where most of us live.
 We seldom notice it at walking speeds, but we push a lot of weight out of the way as we displace air, by whatever mode of travel.

-Aerodynamic drag accounts for as much as 90 percent of the energy expended by cyclists – perhaps more given the Big’s typical wide load.
+Aerodynamic drag accounts for as much as 90 percent of the energy expended by cyclists – perhaps more, in my case, given the Big’s typical wide load.
 Worse, it increases with the square of relative air speed.
 All considered, a 10-mph (16-km/h) headwind effectively doubles my average relative airspeed, increasing the work of pedaling the Big by half, and my foolishly-chosen routes during my 48-state initial journey presented predominant headwinds.

 Worse, descents down mountains are much faster than the climbs, so that square-of-relative-air-speed factor impacts there, too.
 There is far less aerodynamic drag when climbing a mountain at less than 5 to 7 miles per hour than when descending at 30-plus.
-Hence, mountains don’t give back all those extra calories spent on ascents.
+Hence, mountains don’t really give back all those extra calories spent on ascents.

 My plan was to complete all 48 states between May 23, 2016 and August 21, 2017 – 12,500 miles in 16 months.
 Easy-peasy.
 781 miles per month.